Government plan to price copper higher than fibre is a mistake

-Prime Minister John Key says his government hasn’t ruled out using legislation to bypass Commerce Commission recommendations that could see a fall in wholesale broadband prices.
+Prime Minister John Key says his government hasn’t ruled out using legislation to bypass Commerce Commission recommendations.

-That kind of move would protect Chorus which says it could lose up to $160 million a year from the regulatory change.
+The move would protect Chorus, which says it could lose up to $160 million a year from the planned regulatory change.

-It would also become a form of price discrimination favouring the UFB fibre network being built by Chorus and three other fibre companies.
-In effect government intervention would make copper less attractive by making it more expensive than fibre.
+It would also become a form of price discrimination favouring the UFB network being built by Chorus and three other fibre companies.
+In effect, government intervention would make copper less attractive by making it more expensive than fibre.

-While it is understandable the government would want to shore up its own fibre project, there are three reasons why this is a bad move:
+While it is understandable the government would want to shore up its own fibre project, this is potentially risky for three reasons:

 1. It punishes poorer New Zealanders